 By following these guidelines, managing and addressing your NJ surcharge online can be a straightforward process, facilitating a stress-free resolution to any outstanding fees.

-Calculation of New Jersey Surcharges
+Estimation of New Jersey Cessations

 People who break the law in New Jersey are charged extra fees called “surcharges” when they do.
 These are different from the fines that are given for driving violations.
 The state’s Motor Vehicle Commission (MVC) runs a program that makes people pay these extra fees to encourage them to drive safely.